antrea-io/antrea/docs/network-flow-visibility.md

 To achieve L7 (Layer 7) network flow export, the `L7FlowExporter` feature gate must be enabled.

+Note: L7 flow-visibility support for Theia is not yet implemented.

 ### Usage

 To export layer 7 flows of a Pod or a Namespace, user can annotate Pods or